Adrien-Lucas/FMODSpline/README.md

 ![SimpleAudioSpline](https://user-images.githubusercontent.com/16429096/207062885-fd1d343c-ebe2-453d-99a4-a17a02227fb5.png)

-When making a non closed spline, the FMOD Event will try to be the closest as possible from the player on the Spline
+When making a non closed spline, the FMOD Event will try to be the closest as possible from the listener on the Spline

 #### Parameters